AbbyRead/Prevent_Wasted_Uses/README.md

 ## Difference of Opinion

 FlowerChild (the original author of Better Than Wolves) purposely made weapons take more damage when used on blocks.
 I don't find this necessary, practical, or fun.
-This addon removes that penalty while keeping the game's core difficulty intact.
+This addon removes that penalty.

 ## Features